MartinHelmut/number-generator/README.md

 ### Support

-This library was tested in:
+This library was tested on the following environments:

 * Node >= 6
 * All major browsers and IE >= 9

 ## Development

-If you want ot contribute see the [CONTRIBUTING.md][cont]
+If you want to contribute see the [CONTRIBUTING.md][cont]

 ## Disclaimer

-"Why one pseudo random number generator and one number hash function" you may ask?
+"Why one pseudo random number generator and number hash functions" you may ask?
 Read more in [this fantastic blog post][unit] about "A primer on repeatable random numbers" from Rune Skovbo Johansen.

 Thanks to Johannes Baagøe for the Alea port and Ray Morgan for the MurmurHash2 algorithm implementation in JavaScript.